 Natural butters used in skincare formulations aren't all created equal.
-Today we're going to discuss the most commonly used butters, their properties, melting point and uses.
-And, if you've been using the same old butter over and over again, you might discover something new today.
+Today, we're going to discuss the most commonly used butters, their properties, melting point, and uses.
+And, if you've been using the same old butter repeatedly, you might discover something new today.

 What kind of butter are we talking about here?